Akuli/import-that/boring/how-python-runs-code.md

 ## Bytecode

-Next the AST is turned into something even more machine-readable and less human-friendly.
-It's not executed directly because it would be kind of complicated, and thus slow.
-Let's have a look at the bytecode:
+The AST is not executed directly because it would be kind of complicated, and thus slow.
+Let's have a look at a code object like the one we got from `compile()`:

 ```python
 >>> def thing():